PowerShares DB Agriculture Fund

 Daily Technical Indicators: [See DBA daily technical indicators chart]

-The daily MACD line is below its signal line since November 10, 2017.
+The daily MACD line is above its signal line since January 23, 2018.
+This is an indication that the short-term trend is up.
 The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term uptrend is getting weak.